kimcchen/CSCE435_Project/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)
 We will be comparing the following algorithms:
-- Bitonic Sort: Kimberly Chen
+- Bitonic Sort - Kimberly Chen
-- Sample Sort:
+- Sample Sort -
-- Merge Sort:
+- Merge Sort -
-- Radix Sort:
+- Radix Sort -
-- Column Sort: Jeff Ooi
+- Column Sort - Jeff Ooi

 We will use the Grace cluster on the TAMU HPRC.